tecnico-sec/advanced-topics/2022/Fang/dl-notes.md

 * Figures 1, 3, and 4 are a very good representation to ease the reader into how this system works and what is expected to happen with an attack.

-* Sections 1 to 3 are very strong and easy to read, making readers very comfortable with the work.
+* Sections 1 to 3 are very strong and easy to read, making readers comfortable with the work.

 * Extensive evaluation of the tool.
-However, it is a bit too thorough, maybe they could have shown only the most representative results.
+However, it is a bit too thorough; maybe they could have shown only the most representative results.

 ## Weaknesses
 * Making several references together makes it harder to know the relevance of each one.
 This is done throughout the whole paper.
-Even in single references like Sysdig this is not properly explained.
+Even in single references like Sysdig, this is not adequately explained.
 The reader should be provided with a description or summary.

-* The DARPA TC and the DARPA dataset are not explained and are used throughout the whole evaluation.
+* The DARPA TC and the DARPA dataset are not explained and used throughout the evaluation.

 * Section 4 could have a scheme explaining better how the multiple dependency graph weights are calculated.
 The paper starts being very confusing in this part.

 * The authors do not explain how they generate testbeds that are representative of real-world usage.

-* Table 4 results are pretty different depending on the attack and this is not explained to the reader.
+* Table 4 results are pretty different depending on the attack, and this is not explained to the reader.

 * There should be an analysis of how these attacks cover most cases.
-For instance, excluding attacks that came from fishing emails reduces the representativeness of the attacks used to evaluate this tool.
+For instance, excluding attacks from fishing emails reduces the representativeness of the attacks used to evaluate this tool.

 ## Points of interest